Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Related Work

 \subsection{Dynamic Regret}

-Dynamic regret enforces the player to compete with time-varying comparators, and thus is favored in online learning in non-stationary environments~\citep{book/mit/sugiyama2012machine,TKDE'21:DFOP}.
-The notion of dynamic regret is also referred to as tracking regret or shifting regret in the prediction with expert advice setting~\citep{journals/ml/HerbsterW98,JMLR'01:Herbster}.
-It is known that in the worst case, sublinear dynamic regret is not attainable unless imposing certain regularities on the comparator sequence or the function sequence~\citep{OR'15:dynamic-function-VT,AISTATS'15:dynamic-optimistic}.
-The path-length is introduced by~\citet{ICML'03:zinkvich}, defined as the fluctuation of the comparators,
+Dynamic regret enforces the player to compete with time-varying comparators and thus is favored in online learning in open and non-stationary environments~\citep{book/mit/sugiyama2012machine,TKDE'21:DFOP,NSR'22:Zhou-OpenML}.
+The notion of dynamic regret is sometimes referred to as tracking regret/switching regret/shifting regret in the prediction with expert advice setting~\citep{journals/ml/HerbsterW98,JMLR'01:Herbster,JMLR'02:bousquet-dynamic,conf/nips/Cesa-BianchiGLS12,ICML'16:GyorgyS-shiftregret}.
+It is known that in the worst case, a sublinear dynamic regret is not attainable unless imposing certain regularities on the comparator sequence or the function sequence~\citep{OR'15:dynamic-function-VT,AISTATS'15:dynamic-optimistic}.
+This paper focuses on the most common regularity called the \emph{path length} $P_T = \sum_{t=2}^{T} \norm{\u_{t-1} - \u_{t}}_2$ introduced by~\citet{ICML'03:zinkvich}, which measures fluctuation of the comparators.
+We simply focus on the Euclidean norm throughout this paper, and it is straightforward to extend the notions and results to general primal-dual norms.
+Other regularities include the squared path length $S_T = \sum_{t=2}^{T} \norm{\u_{t-1} - \u_{t}}_2^2$ introduced by~\citet{NIPS'17:zhang-dynamic-sc-smooth}, and the function variation introduced by~\citet{OR'15:dynamic-function-VT} that measures the cumulative variation with respect to the function value and is defined as $V^f_T = \sum_{t=2}^{T} \sup_{\x\in \X} \abs{f_{t-1}(\x) - f_t(\x)}$.